ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 # Build an HRIS integration

-The following getting started guide outlines the steps to build an HRIS integration that synchronizes employee data between your system and the Nmbrs API.
+The following getting started guide outlines the steps to build an HRIS integration that synchronizes employee data between your system and Visma.
-When a new employee joins your organization, you collect their information and use the Nmbrs API to store it.
+When a new employee joins your organization, you collect their information and use the Nmbrs API to store it in Visma.
-Later, if the employee updates any personal details, those changes can be synced seamlessly with the Nmbrs database via the same API.
+Later, if the employee updates any personal details, those changes can be synced seamlessly with Visma via the same API.

 ## Prerequisites
 Before you proceed, you must: